mansi642/delta-demo2/README.md

 # delta-demo2
-this is my demo for git and git hub
+this is my demo for git and git hub.